PeterShaggyNoble/MDI-Sandbox/README.md

 ## Change Log
 Only major changes and additions will be noted here.
+- **2017-11-05:** Added ability to download favourites as an HTML file for use with Polymer.
+- **2017-11-03:** Added ability to download favourites as an SVG file for use with Angular.
 - **2017-11-02:** Overhauled the design.
 - **2017-10-27:** Added PNG downloads with basic editor.
 - **2017-10-25:** Switched from flex layout to grid layout for icons.